corenting/ED-API/README.md

 ## Setup

-You need an Inara API keyey for the community goals endpoint, and a FCM server key if you want to send community goals update as FCM push messages.
+You need an Inara API key for the community goals endpoint, and a FCM server key if you want to send community goals update as FCM push messages.

 See `config.py` for all the setting setup.
 The app use `environs` to load env variables.